-A. Penalties.
+Penalties.
 Any Person that (i) violates or fails to comply with this Local Law or the terms and condition of any Waiver, Variance or Permit, or (ii) fails to obey the lawful order or direction of the Enforcement Officer, or (iii) who assists, aides, or abets any such violation, non-compliance or lack of adherence to a lawful order, shall be shall be guilty of an offense and (i) subject to prosecution civilly or criminally, and (ii) subject to the fines and penalties as set forth below:

 1. First Violation: Any Person that violates Local Law shall be (1) guilty of a criminal offense and subject to a fine of not more than $350.00 per violation per day, or (2) subject to a civil penalty of not more than $350.00 per violation per day to be recovered by the Town in a civil action.
 Every such Person shall be deemed guilty of a separate offense for each day that such violation, disobedience, omission, neglect or refusal shall continue.
 Similarly, a separate civil penalty shall apply and/or be assessable for each day that such violation, disobedience, omission, neglect or refusal shall continue.